AC & DC SOLENOID SELECTION FACTORS

 HOW TO INCREASE DC SOLENOID LIFE EXPECTANCY

 Proper alignment of plunger and load is important.
 Side loading , that is, loading which is not centered directly along the line of plunger travel, should be avoided.
-The results of misalignment are premature wear of plungers and plunger bores and possible impairment of seating.
-For theses reasons it is desirable that solenoids be operated in a vertical position (plunger moving vertically) whenever possible.
+The results of misalignment are premature wear of plungers and plunger bores, reduction in force to the load due to friction and possible impairment of seating.
+For these reasons it is desirable that solenoids be operated in a vertical position (plunger moving vertically) whenever possible.

 Selection of a solenoid which most closely matches the mechanical load requirement is most desirable.
 Energy in excess of that required to do the work required must be dissipated.
 If the extra force imparted to the plunger is not used either by the load or by some spring cushioning means, the energy will be dissipated at the time of impact of the plunger against the plug.
 This excessive impacting causes early failure of the unit.